Omaha house explosion victim sought order against grandson

 OMAHA, Neb.
-(AP) — The woman killed in an Omaha, Nebraska, house explosion had filed a protection order against her 28-year-old grandson a day before the explosion, saying she feared the man would harm her and “start my house on fire,” court records show.
+(AP) — A woman killed in an Omaha, Nebraska, house explosion had filed a protection order against her 28-year-old grandson a day before the explosion, saying she feared the man would harm her and “start my house on fire,” court records show.

 Omaha fire officials on Wednesday identified two people killed in the Tuesday morning blast as Theresa Toledo, 73, and Angela Miller, 45.
 Two others, Larry Rodriguez, 72, and Alexander Toledo, 28, were critically injured in the blast, officials said.
 Officials have not said what caused the blast, which was heard and felt miles away and was powerful enough to severely damage the homes on either side of the destroyed house.